 The Compensation and Stock Option Committee of the Board of Directors (the "Committee") is responsible for establishing compensation policies applicable to the Company's executive officers and, pursuant to such policies, determining the compensation payable to the Company's chief executive officer and other executive officers of the Company.
 The committee consists of Peter Riepenhausen, Toby Rosenblatt and C. Anthony Wainwright, each of whom is a nonemployee director of the Company.
-In determining compensation policies, the committee has access to compensation surveys for regional technology-based companies which compete with the Company in the recruitment and retention of senior executives as well as other executive compensation payable to the Company's executive officers for the year ended December 31, 2000.
+In determining compensation policies, the committee has access to compensation surveys for regional technology-based companies which compete with the Company in the recruitment and retention of senior executives as well as other executive compensation information and data.
+The following report relates to compensation payable to the Company's executive officers for the year ended December 31, 2000.